Posts Tagged ‘Vitamins And Minerals’

 ————————————————————–

-The required ease in consumer handling is accomplished by packing the product in bags with graduated poundage from one to fifty pounds, in twelve to sixteen ounce cans, and in see-through cellophane packs or cans for individual serving.
+The required ease in consumer handling is accomplished by packing dog food in bags with graduated poundage from one to fifty pounds, in twelve to sixteen ounce cans, and in see-through cellophane packs or cans for individual serving.

 After the manufacturers have packed their product in a can, bag or box, they have the added the burden of getting the dog owner’s attention to the pet food shelves.
-They know the family dog isn’t standing there looking over the product – a human is.
+They know the family dog isn’t standing there looking over the dog food – a human is.

-To get the human to reach out and select one of the many different brands available, the product must please the eye of the consumer, while dog health is a secondary concern.
-The dog doesn’t give one care in the world what the product looks like.
+To get the human to reach out and select one of the many different brands available, the product must please the eye of the consumer.
+The dog doesn’t give one care in the world what the dog food looks like.
 The animal is only interested in how it tastes and smells.

 Manufacturers today will exhibit their product to look like fresh ground hamburger, choice steaks, chunks of lean beef, even breakfast cereals.
 Although dog food comes in a variety of styles, it really comes in only three types: